wafarifki/Hacktoberfest_2022/README.md

 # Hacktoberfest_2022

-‼️I'm sorry this repo has been excluded from hacktoberfest‼️

-‼️Mohon maaf repository excluded dari hacktoberfest‼️

 <img src="https://uno-website-assets.s3.amazonaws.com/wp-content/uploads/2022/09/28094927/Uno_HackFest22_Hero_V1-1024x395.jpg" width="100%">

 If you looking for your first contribution, we are here to help.
 Just create a simple program using any language you like in our folder which will be counted as your first PR